DanArmor/CF-parser-cross-platform/README.md

 Also it has "cfrate" script, which provides rating-list of solved problems for every user whose name you entered.

 ### Installation

+ **WINDOWS**:
+ - Add .PY to PATHEXT to run .py scripts currently from shell.
- * If you want to run script from any directory - you can run SETUP script from SETUP dir - it will add script path to your $PATH variable.
+ - If you want to run script from any directory - add script folder to PATH variable.

+ You can run SETUP script, but...
- **WINDOWS**: (And .PY to PATHEXT in Windows to run .py scripts currently from shell. **BE AWARE** - SETUP script in Windows may rewrite your USER path variable with SYSTEM path variable and add script path to it.
+ **WINDOWS**: **BE AWARE** - SETUP script in Windows may rewrite your USER path variable with SYSTEM path variable and add script path to it.
 SYSTEM path variable is out of danger)

- **LINUX/OSX**: currently working unstable(?).
+ **LINUX/OSX**: installation trought script currently working unstable(?).

 ### Example:
 `./cfparse.py contest_number (e.g. ./parse.py 513)`